Holding Classes at Houghton

 - the number of students in the class (our classroom can accommodate 15 people per session)

 - three possible dates and times for your class visit, in order of preference

-- the best times for you to meet with a librarian and discuss materials and procedures for the class (this is a requirement for first time teachers at Houghton)
+- the best times for you to meet with a librarian ahead of time to discuss materials and procedures for the class

-- whether you will need A/V equipment.
+- your A/V requirements, if any.
 The room has a laptop, overhead camera, and projector.
 If you’d like to use this equipment, please ask for a demonstration.

 For the day of the class, please keep in mind that:

-- no food or drink is permitted in the Library and that all bags, knapsacks, folders and other containers must be placed in lockers.
+- All bags, knapsacks, folders and other containers must be placed in lockers.

-- all classes will be introduced briefly to the repository and provided with basic handling instructions.
+- All classes will be introduced briefly by a staff member to the repository and provided with basic handling instructions.

 - The material will be arranged on the Seminar Room table or in a display case.
 Students can circulate around the table to examine the material closely but books and manuscripts may not be passed from hand to hand.